Techwithpraisejames/decision-trees-with-python/README.md

 Learn how to build a decision tree classifier that determines which drug might be appropriate for a future patient with the same illness.

 ## Project Overview
 This project uses a Decision Tree Classifier to predict which drug a patient is likely to respond to based on demographic and clinical features such as age, sex, blood pressure, and cholesterol levels.
-The model is trained on a small Kaggle dataset (https://www.kaggle.com/datasets/pablomgomez21/drugs-a-b-c-x-y-for-decision-trees) and evaluated using standard classification metrics.
+The model is trained on a Kaggle dataset (https://www.kaggle.com/datasets/pablomgomez21/drugs-a-b-c-x-y-for-decision-trees) and evaluated using standard classification metrics.
 The goal is to demonstrate how decision trees can be applied to interpretable, rule-based medical decision support systems.

 ## Dataset Description
 **Features**